 Schedule Regular Breaks | Pint-Sized Treasures

-Fact: Kids can only focus for so long before their brains “turn off” and they start becoming very distracted.
+Fact: Kids can only focus for so long before their brains “turn off”, and they become very distracted.
 Help reduce those periods of distraction by scheduling regular, short breaks!

 10-15 minutes of moving around in between subjects can make the difference between organized learning and chaos.